eddn8020/hello-world/README.md

 # hello-world
 This is a hello world repository.
-I like to do a little programming in my free time.
+I like to learn more about programming languages and to try out new things.